TinyTapeout/tinytapeout_www/content/siliwiz/parasitics/_index.en.md

 ### Parasitic Capacitance

-This type of effect is called parasitic capacitance.
+This type of effect is called **parasitic capacitance**.
 We didn’t really want or expect it, but it’s there because that’s how the world works.
 Parasitics are often unnoticeable at a larger scale, but the capacitor you just made is only 1μm wide and has a noticeable effect on the output of your circuit.
 Analyzing parasitics is an important part of microelectronics and can’t be ignored if we want our chips to work properly.

 ### Parasitic Resistance